 But did the FCC Commissioners have any idea that the download speeds offered by telcos like AT&T remain so slow in so many urban neighborhoods, where millions of Lifeline-eligible consumers live, when they adopted the 10 mbps threshold?
 Judging from the agreement they reached with AT&T in the case of the Access program, it doesn’t seem likely.

 Working with the FCC’s newly released Form 477 block data for December 2015, NDIA has found that AT&T’s maximum advertised DSL speed is below 10 mbps for about 33% of Census blocks in the city of Cleveland, and for 35% of blocks in the city of Detroit.
-Here’s a map showing the third of all Census blocks in Cleveland where households can’t buy 10 mbps AT&T Internet (see original here).
+Here’s a map showing the third of all Census blocks in Cleveland where households can’t buy 10 mbps AT&T Internet (click on the image to see it full size).

 (For a deeper discussion of the underlying issues, take a look at “Cleveland and the Return of Broadband Redlining” by Harold Feld of Public Knowledge.)